tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 Row 3 Column 1\tRow 3 Column 2\tRow 3 Column 3
 Row 4 Column 1\tRow 4 Column 2\tRow 4 Column 3
 ```
-&#x26A0; CAUTION! _Do not type in these code blocks.
-They are here to show you TSV and CSV formatting_

 CSV
 ```
 Column 1 Header, Column 2 Header, Column 3 Header